Berkeley - Lake Heights - Cringila

 Berkeley - Lake Heights - Cringila is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Berkeley - Lake Heights - Cringila's dwelling structure, as per the latest Census, consisted of 87.8% houses and 12.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 85.5% houses and 14.5% other dwellings.
-Home ownership in the area was 36.2%, similar to Non-Metro NSW, with mortgaged dwellings at 29.2% and rented ones at 34.7%.
-The median monthly mortgage repayment was $1,764, lower than Non-Metro NSW's average of $2,000.
+The dwelling structure in Berkeley - Lake Heights - Cringila, as per the latest Census, consisted of 87.8% houses and 12.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW's 85.5% houses and 14.5% other dwellings.
+Home ownership in Berkeley - Lake Heights - Cringila was 36.2%, with the rest either mortgaged (29.2%) or rented (34.7%).
+The median monthly mortgage repayment in the area was $1,764, below Non-Metro NSW's average of $2,000.
 The median weekly rent was $350, compared to Non-Metro NSW's $365.
-Nationally, Berkeley - Lake Heights - Cringila's mortgage repayments were lower at $1,764 versus the Australian average of $1,863, and rents were less at $350 compared to the national figure of $375.
+Nationally, Berkeley - Lake Heights - Cringila's mortgage repayments were lower at $1,764 than the Australian average of $1,863, and rents were also lower at $350 compared to the national figure of $375.

 Frequently Asked Questions - Housing